sunnysideup/silverstripe-dashboard-welcome-quicklinks/docs/en/INDEX.md

 # default load of CMS

-If you do not want the dashboard to load by default, then you can change the code below.
+If you would like the dashboard to load by default, then you can add the code below.

 ```yml
 SilverStripe\Admin\AdminRootController: